haukelicht/group_mention_detection/README.md

 # Social group mention detection with supervised learning

-This repository contains the code and data for the paper "Detecting Group Mentions in Political Rhetoric: A Supervised Learning Approach" forthcoming at the *British Journal of Political Science* by Hauke Licht (hauke.licht@uibk.ac.at) and Ronja Sczepanski (ronja.sczepanski@sciencespo.fr).
+This repository contains the code and data for the paper "Detecting Group Mentions in Political Rhetoric: A Supervised Learning Approach" by Hauke Licht (hauke.licht@uibk.ac.at) and Ronja Sczepanski (ronja.sczepanski@sciencespo.fr) forthcoming in the *British Journal of Political Science*.

 **Abstract**<br>
 > Politicians appeal to social groups to court their electoral support.